senotrusov/march/README.md

 * A document consist of sections, sections contain paragraphs.

 * One single paragraph may have many instances across different documents.
-  A kind of repost or retweet, with the difference that when the original author updates the paragraph that update propagates to all the instances.
+  Users can repost paragraphs, createdby someone else.
+When the original author updates the paragraph then that update propagates to all the instances.

 * Similar, one section may simultaneously exists in different documents.
   Any changes in that section are visible in all that documents.